 Wander through the Tropical Spice Garden and take kids to Penang Butterfly Farm.
 Feast your eyes on the ornate Chinese clan building of Leong San Tong Khoo Kongsi.
 Feel a thrill as you walk across the towering Rainbow Skywalk, have an immersive experience at Penang 3D Trick Art Museum, climb Penang Hill, take a day trip to Jerejak Island, and discover the many species of flora in the Botanical Gardens.

+There are so many awesome things to do in Penang!
 With lots of heritage buildings and places of worship, delectable street food, beaches, museums to suit all interests, family-friendly attractions, places of natural interest, and plenty of ways to find nocturnal fun, make sure to check off these best places to visit in Penang on your next visit to the Malaysian gem.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.